ansible/ansible/docs/docsite/rst/windows_winrm.rst

     [domain_realm]

-Add a line like the following for each domain that Ansible needs access for:
+Add a line like the following for each domain that Ansible needs access to:

 ::